dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 Today, cloud computing [#Grance:2011] service instances cannot easily move from one cloud service provider to another.
 Cloud standards are seen to be the panacea, yet have little adoption by the market, especially by the market's dominant players.
 When adopted, *de jure* standards are not as widely adopted as *de facto*  standards (e.g. Amazon EC2).
 Software libraries and frameworks that abstract cloud computing services to common interfaces are more widely adopted (see "Related Work").
 However, even the most relevant standards or software libraries have little or no service instance relocation functionality.
 Ultimately, those cloud service instances remain locked under the control of the service provider, unless significant manual and/or ad hoc  efforts are spent by the service instance owners.

 The proposed solution is the FluidCloud framework which aims to make relocating services instances easier any autonomous.
-From this work a number of research and engineering challenges arise including data optimisation, runtime architecture adaptation, and goal-oriented service instance relocation.
+From this work a number of research and engineering challenges arise including data optimization, runtime architecture adaptation, and goal-oriented service instance relocation.

 # A Problem in the Cloud?